When to Use Unique

 descriptor, which measures people and things to identify similarities and differences.

-For example, unique should not have a comparative suffix such as -er or -est or be
+For example, unique should not have a comparative suffix such as -

 The Chicago Manual of Style, 15th edition, The University of Chicago Press (2003)